What are the best companies to hire remote full-stack developers from India in 2026?

 Seven options exist for hiring remote full-stack developers from India in 2026.
 Headline rates differ by 3x to 13x once you normalize hourly contractors to full-time hours.
 The bigger differentiator is whether the provider manages the engagement after placement.
 F5 manages and bills weekly.
 Toptal and Turing place and step back.
 Direct LinkedIn means you own everything.

-If you want a single full-time exclusively assigned full-stack developer at $375 to $650 per week without payroll, equipment, or replacement overhead, F5 is the shortest path.
+If you want a single full-time exclusively assigned full-stack developer at $375-$1,200 per week all-inclusive without payroll, equipment, or replacement overhead, F5 is the shortest path.
 Book a discovery call with Joel Deutsch.

 External references for the cost and skill data above: